NightB1ade/RolePlayingGames/DungeonsAndDragons/4e/ZodiacWheel/World/Setting.md

 - No “common” languages apart from Common
 	- Naming will be using the Cantonese tones
 - Eladrin have a dialect (convenience called “Elvish”), which has spread into the world
+- Other dialects do exist (modelled as other languages) and introduced as required

 ![Cantonese Tones](CantoneseTones.png)